ASchoe311/EasyTuya/readme.md

  - Click "API Group" in the left sidebar, then click "Apply" on the groups: "Authorization Management", "Device Management", and "Device Control"
  - Open other API group as needed by your usage

-# Usage
+# Usage example
-## Full documentation can be found [here](https://aschoe311.github.io/EasyTuya/)
-### Usage example: A simple program to control a group of lights through command line input
+## A simple program to control a group of lights through command line input
 	from EasyTuya import TuyaAPI
 	from EasyTuya.devices import Lights